officialprofile/DNA-representation/README.md

 Graphical and Numerical Representation of DNA Sequences

 R library for characterizing biological sequences graphically and numerically.
 If you would like to get the gist of implemented approach please read the following article
-> A new graphical representation and analysis of DNA sequence structure: 1.
-Methodology and application to globin genes, Curr Sci 66:309-314
+> Bo Liao, Kequan Ding, *A 3D graphical representation of DNA sequences and its application*.
+Volume 358, Issue 1, 2006, Pages 56-64.

 ## Install
 In order to install and load the package run the following code in the R console